SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 ### Seed Management

 This only works if you have set `onmessage = handleMessage`.

+// from user security, getSeed sounds like the module gets your seed, I would
+// suggest renaming it to something like deriveSeed or deriveModuleSeed (?)

 libkmodule provides a global promise named `getSeed` which will resolve to the unique seed for the module.
 The seed needs to be provided as a promise because